-Lasting Power of Attorney: England and Wales
+Setting Up a Lasting Power of Attorney in England and Wales

-With these startling statistics in mind, an LPA is an important document to consider if you will no longer be able to make decisions for yourself and want to ensure that your finances and welfare are being taken care of by someone you trust.
-The Alzheimer’s Society state an LPA ‘Can also help you to know that you have chosen people you trust to make decisions for you when you need them to.
-Planning ahead can make things easier for your family and friends as well.’
+A Lasting Power of Attorney (LPA) is an important document to consider if you will no longer be able to make decisions for yourself and want to ensure that your finances and welfare are being taken care of by someone you trust.
+There are different variations in Scotland, but in England and Wales, a LPA can help you to know that when it comes to making decisions, you have chosen people that you trust when they’re needed the most.
+A Lasting Power of Attorney makes it easier to plan ahead, not only for you, but for your friends and family, too.

-A solicitor is not needed to create an LPA, and there are two different types.
-A Health and Welfare LPA allows your chosen person or persons to make decisions regarding your care, such as where you live and medical treatment.
-It can only be used if you are incapable of dealing with these matters yourself; however.
+You don’t need a solicitor to create a Lasting Power of Attorney, and it’s important to recognise that there are two different types of LPA in England and Wales.
+A Health and Welfare LPA allows your chosen person, or persons, to make decisions regarding your care such as where you live and medical treatment that may be required.
+This LPA can only be used if you are incapable of dealing with these matters yourself; however.

 Tip 1: